Uberspace/lab/source/guide_baikal.rst

 Troubleshooting
 ===============
 If you get a server error 500 when accessing the dav.php, cal.php or card.php then you possibly need to specify the base uri explicitly.
-Edit the baikal.yaml file in the config directory and set ``base_uri`` to ``'/'`` if you chosen to replace your ``html`` directory or to the subdirectory you chosen (e.g. ``'/baikal/'``) to instal baikal to.
-The trailing slash is not optional and needs to present.
+Edit the baikal.yaml file in the config directory and set ``base_uri`` to ``'/'`` if you chosen to replace your ``html`` directory.

 ----